 Recommended online resources about first aid training:

 Another safety topic for work that is worth discussing with your team is coping with fatigue and stress management.
 Living and working in a fast-paced world with incredibly high customer and client demands, fatigue and stress have been a common and unfortunately normalized problem in the modern industry.
-They are, in general, the result of skipping lunch breaks and missing days and weeks of sleep due to long duty periods and heavy workloads, and cranky deadlines.
+They are, in general, the result of skipping lunch breaks and missing days and weeks of sleep due to long duty periods, heavy workloads, and cranky deadlines.
 If not immediately addressed, they can impair cognitive and body functioning, sometimes even permanent impairment, and long-term mental problems, like anxiety and depression.

 But fret not, achieving a healthy, low-stress work environment is feasible.
-Regularly reminding your employees of the common causes of work stress and fatigue and their implication to their mental and physical state is a strategic place to start.
+Regularly reminding your employees of the common causes of work stress and fatigue and their implications for their mental and physical state is a strategic place to start.
 You may also want to consider sharing with them some learning materials and resources to help them develop positive coping strategies and some relaxation techniques to reduce strain and stress.

 Recommended online resources about fatigue and stress management:

 Last but not least in this list is increasing your organization’s awareness about COVID-19 and improving their preparedness and response action.
 According to experts, among the best ways to reduce the chances of coronavirus infection is to provide your team with reliable and accurate information about the virus, like how it spreads and what symptoms to look out for.

 Recommended online resources for COVID-19 training:

-With EdApp, you’ll also discover a comprehensive e-learning content library of beautiful, world-class learning resources, created in collaboration with some of the most reputable brands and thought leaders in the world.
-They are structured into topical, bite-sized chunks, enhanced with powerful features like spaced repetition, Rapid Refresh, and gamification to improve the learning experience of your employees.
+With Training, you’ll also discover a comprehensive e-learning course library of beautiful, world-class learning resources, created in collaboration with some of the most reputable brands and thought leaders in the world.
+There are courses about safety ladder safety, electrical safety, PPE use, and even other safety topics like food safety hazards, food contamination training courses, and more.

 However, keep in mind that the success of your safety awareness training or program doesn’t solely depend on your training delivery method.
 You also need content that will not only engage your employees but also offer them exciting learning opportunities.
 This way, they can deter complacency and avoid common safety-related workplace incidents and injuries from occurring.